 - Make sure your mineral intake is adequate.
 This can be easily done by measuring your first morning urine pH.
-A first morning urine pH reading of 6.5-7.5 suggests you’re obtaining adequate minerals from your diet and supplements.
+A first morning urine pH reading of 6.5 to 7.5 suggests you’re obtaining adequate minerals from your diet and supplements.

 - Test your vitamin D level and supplement with enough to reach a 50 to 60 ng blood level all year round.

 3. Avoid bone depleting anti-nutrients.
-The list is long so you might have to pick away at them little by little.
-High on the list are excessive alcohol (more than two drinks a day); smoking, colas, excessive caffeine and high sugar intake.
+The list is long so you might have to pick away at bone depleting anti-nutrients little by little.
+High on the list are excessive alcohol (more than two drinks a day), smoking, colas, excessive caffeine, and high sugar intake.
 Many drugs and medications damage bone and the list seems to expand daily.
 Steroid drugs such as prednisone rank as the top drug bone-busters, causing roughly 20% of all osteoporosis in the U.S.

 4. Eat enough wholesome food daily.
 The body is one single unit; if you lose weight you lose bone.
 The bone weakening from weight loss before menopause is more easily compensated for than that from weight loss after menopause.
 Make sure you get between 50 and 80 grams of protein daily, depending on your physical activity level.

 5. If needed, work with your doctor to see if there’s any medical cause for osteopenia.
-If you have ongoing excessive bone loss as measured either by sequential bone density testing or by a bone breakdown marker such as the NTX bone (link), or if you have experienced a low trauma fracture, steps should be taken to detect hidden causes of this bone weakening.
+If you have ongoing excessive bone loss as measured either by sequential bone density testing or by a bone breakdown marker test such as the NTx , or if you have experienced a low-trauma fracture, steps should be taken to detect hidden causes of this bone loss.
 My Medical Osteoporosis Workup details the most common tests used to detect hidden secondary causes of bone loss.
-You might share this document with your health practitioner and see which tests hey will do looking for hidden causes of bone loss.
+You might share this document with your health practitioner and see which tests they will do looking for your hidden causes of bone loss.

 As you can see, you aren’t powerless when it comes to building stronger bones — even if you’ve been diagnosed with osteopenia.
 Consider this a window of opportunity to make some nutritional and lifestyle changes.
 My Better Bones Builder Program is a great place to start, because it puts everything together for you.